 IKAR is a collaborative undertaking that relies on the contribution of a wealth of talented and dedicated people.
 Here are some of them.

 Rabbi Brous had no interest in becoming a rabbi until a bewildering weekend in the Old City of Jerusalem where she accidentally stumbled upon the answers to all of life’s questions.
 Three hours later, she realized that the answers were facile and unconvincing but she determined that she would devote her life to grappling with the questions.
 Barely knowing the words to Kiddush, she enrolled in Rabbinical School and dove full force into serious Jewish learning and practice.
-Years later, as a rabbi, she found herself drawn not only to those already invested in Jewish life, but also to the deeply disaffected.
-The people who wouldn’t even walk in the door.
+As a rabbi, she found herself drawn not only to those already invested in Jewish life, but also to the deeply disaffected, folks who wouldn’t even walk in the door.
 She began dreaming up ways to make Jewish learning, ritual and community compelling and meaningful even for those alienated by conventional religion.
 In 2004 Rabbi Brous, Melissa Balaban and a handful of young entrepreneurial Jews set out to build IKAR, a laboratory for bold, imaginative Jewish practice – which quickly became one of the fastest growing Jewish communities in the country and a model for inspiring Jews from the most marginalized to the most engaged.